Canadian Free Trade Agreement

 The CIT is comprised of all FPT ministers responsible for internal trade, and is responsible for supervising the implementation of the CFTA, including providing oversight over a number of CFTA working groups; assisting in the resolution of disputes; approving the annual operating budget of the Internal Trade Secretariat (ITS); and considering any other matter that may affect the operation of the CFTA.

-The CIT meets annually.
-The chair rotates each year between all 14 parties, including the federal government, as set out in the CFTA.
+The CIT meets at least once a year, with other adhoc meetings as required.
+The Chair rotates each year between all 14 parties, including the federal government, as set out in the CFTA.
 The federal government last chaired the CIT in 2013.

 Regulatory Reconciliation and Cooperation Table (RCT)